bertaye/BasicSIMD/README.md

 ## Contributing

 Current state of the project is purely based on the personal needs, any contribution for extending SIMD support is appreciated & welcome.

+You can always contact me via e-mail from: bertayeren@gmail.com

-The SIMD.h uses macros a lot to eliminate manual work of repetitive coding, but the idea is really simple; defining a macro for a new operator/function as a specialization of base SIMD_Type_t and then using it for different bit widths.
+The SIMD.h uses macros a lot to eliminate manual work of repetitive coding, but the idea is really simple; define a macro for a new operator/function as a specialization of base SIMD_Type_t and then use it for different bit widths.

+The SIMD::Array class is created for testing, but I believe it is a good example for building your own SIMD classes efficiently.